-So that you feel comfortable in your apartment and your neighbourhood, we have put together a few tips for you:
+So you feel good in your apartment and your area, we have assembled a couple of tips for you:

-When you have settled in a little, do the rounds and introduce yourself to your neighbours – this is, of course, voluntary, but thanks to this custom, you will quickly get to know new people, and you too will know who else lives near you.
+Imagine.
+At the point when you have settled in a little, do the rounds and acquaint yourself with your neighbours – this is voluntary, however, because of this custom you will rapidly get to know new individuals and you also will know who else lives close to you.

-Usually, no noise is made between 10 p.m. and 6 a.m. so that everyone can get their well-deserved sleep.
-This means, for example, that you can only listen to music at room volume or that the washing machine cannot be run during this period.
+Night rest.
+Generally, no commotion is made between 10 p.m. furthermore, 6 a.m. with the goal that everybody can get their deserved rest.
+This implies, for instance, that you can stand by listening to music at room volume or that the clothes washer can’t be run during this period.

-Small animals, mainly kept in cages, aquariums or terrariums, can legally be kept in every apartment.
-When keeping larger animals such as dogs and cats, you must obtain your landlord’s consent in advance.
-Whether small or large: If you want to maintain a good relationship, inform your landlord in advance which animal roommate you would like to get yourself.
+Pets.
+Small animals, which are for the most part kept in cages, aquariums, or terrariums can legally be kept in each apartment.
+While keeping bigger animals, for example, dogs and cats, you should acquire the assent of your landlord in advance.
+Whether small or large: to keep a decent relationship, inform your landowner in advance which animal flatmate you might want to get yourself.

-In almost all federal states in Germany, there are agreements about who cleans the hallway in an apartment building or the sidewalk in front of the house.
-But don’t worry – what might seem like a chore can quickly turn into a weekly chat and socializing with the neighbours!
+Sweeping week.
+In practically all federal states in Germany, there are agreements about who cleans the lobby in an apartment building or the walkway in front of the house.
+However, relax – what could appear as though a task can rapidly transform into a weekly chat and socialising with the neighbours!

-Tap water is considered the best-controlled food in Germany.
-So you can usually drink water from the tap and use it for cooking.
-It would be best if you only had the water quality checked beforehand in old buildings due to the old pipes.
+Regular water is viewed as the best-controlled food in Germany.
+So you can as a rule hydrate from the tap and use it for cooking.
+Just in old buildings, would it be a good idea for you to have the water quality checked in advance because of the old pipes?

-Did you know?
-We Germans are the undisputed world champions in waste separation.
-Whether blue, yellow, green or black bin: Collecting, separating and sorting helps protect the environment by recycling raw materials.
+Waste separation, are you aware of it?
+We Germans are undisputed world champions in waste separation.
+Whether blue, yellow, green, or dark bin: Gathering, isolating and arranging safeguards the climate by reusing unrefined components.